The Ihsan Agile Guide

 Five Core Principles - Taqwā, Stewardship (Amānah & Khilāfah), Shūrā, Service & Justice (ʿIbādah & ʿAdl), and Tazkiyah, each with Agile applications rooted in the Qur'an and Sunnah

-Roles in Ihsan Agile - Detailed description of the Ihsan Agile Facilitator (IAF) role and how it integrates with existing Agile roles
+Roles in Ihsan Agile - Detailed descriptions of the Ihsan Agile Facilitator (IAF) and the Ihsan Agile Product Steward (IAPS), and how they integrate with existing Agile and Product roles

 Core Practices - Ihsan Check-ins, Reflective Retrospectives (Muhāsabah), Stakeholder Barakah Reviews, and Continuous Niyyah Alignment